-Target Strategy Time frame Outcome By Whom Review date To provide / review enabled toilets facilities To increase the number of enabled toilets across the site Ongoing More Enabled toilets for students and visitors and considered in all new buildings at school (Merlin and proposed new build) Estates manager Annually To adapt or provide adapted resources and equipment to allow equal access to the curriculum eg low level cookers/ work To involve the advisory Teachers Ongoing Improved facilities in such areas as design and technology as the need arises.
-SLT, HoF benches To review the parking provisions for those dropping off or collecting a student with a disability.
+Target Strategy Time frame Outcome By Whom Review date To provide / review enabled toilets facilities To increase the number of enabled toilets across the site Ongoing More Enabled toilets for students and visitors and considered in all new buildings at school (Merlin and new Seacole completed) Estates manager Annually To adapt or provide adapted resources and equipment to allow equal access to the curriculum eg low level cookers/ work benches To involve the advisory Teachers Ongoing Improved facilities in such areas as design and technology as the need arises.
+SLT, HoF To review the parking provisions for those dropping off or collecting a student with a disability.
 To overhaul the current system in place to ensure those parents/carers that require the facility have the opportunity to use it.
 Ongoing To ensure those that require the additional facility of collecting a student, are able to do so.
 Passes are provided either on a permanent or temporary basis for this purpose.
-Estate manager Annually or as the need requires Review of signage around the school site To review the signage available at this time and improve dependant on the needs.
+Estates manager Annually or as the need requires Review of signage around the school site To review the signage available at this time and improve dependant on the needs.
 Ongoing Up to date school and room signage to reflect any changes and appropriate needs such as braille.
-Estate manager/H&S Co-Ordinator Ensure all pavements, drives and ramps are level and smooth and do not propose any trip/slip hazard Regular site examinations of the area by the Site Team and address and problems' identified within a reasonable time.
+Landmarks also used to assist navigation around the site.
+Estates manager/H&S Co-Ordinator Ensure all pavements, drives and ramps are level and smooth and do not propose any trip/slip hazard Regular site examinations of the area by the Site Team and address and problems' identified within a reasonable time.
 Ongoing Pathways etc are kept clear and necessary access is maintained.
-Changes in levels have been painted yellow to assist those VI Estate manager/ H&S Co- Ordinator/Site Team Consideration given to height adjustable classroom surfaces such as benches, chairs or desk To evaluate what is required as and when necessary.
-Ongoing To ensure students with any disability can participate in all areas of the school.
-SENco As the need arises Consideration given to utilising the Enabled bathrooms in The Street as changing rooms for students with a disability To evaluate what is required as and when necessary.
+Changes in levels have been painted yellow to assist those VI Estates manager/ H&S Co- Ordinator/Site Team given to height adjustable classroom surfaces such as is required as and when necessary. any disability can participate in all areas of the school. need arises benches, chairs or desk Consideration given to utilising the Enabled bathrooms in The Street as changing rooms for students with a disability or other specialised needs such as trans gendering.
+To evaluate what is required as and when necessary.
 Ongoing To ensure students with any disability can participate in all areas of the school.
 SENco As the need arises